NathanaeldHerrera/Chipmunk-phylogenomics/1. ddRAD Processing and Analyses/ddRAD_Procesing_&_Analyses.md

  fi
  done
 ```
-Add RG to bams: NOTE- fields will change depending on sequencing run.
+Add RG to bams:
+- fields will change depending on sequencing run.
 ```
 for i in *_PE.bam;
 do